-Students who will be full-time, or who will be pursuing a degree or certificate program, must have completed placement tests before they may register.
-Placement tests may also be required before students may enroll in certain individual classes for personal interest.
+Students who will be full-time, or who will be pursuing a degree or certificate program must have completed placement tests before they may register.
+Placement tests may also be required before students enroll in certain individual classes for personal interest.
 The purpose of placement tests is to assure that students have the appropriate level of academic skills to allow them to succeed in the course and/or program.
 (See Financial Aid section for Ability to Benefit.)
 Students generally may not register in classes that require a skill level higher than that indicated by their placement tests.
 This is particularly true in the areas of math and writing.
 Students need to work with their advisors to ensure that they are placed in classes commensurate with their skill level.
-Placement tests are scheduled by appointment in the Counseling Center in Freedom Hall.
+Placement tests may be taken on a walk-in basis between 8 a.m. and 4 p.m. in the Counseling Center in Stensland Hall.